Non-unitary evolution of neutrinos in matter and the leptonic unitarity test: Where are the unitarity violation and corrections?

-To know more quantitatively their sizes, we fix the parameters as discussed in section~\ref{sec:parameter-choice2} with a common $m_J^2 = 0.1$ eV$^2$,\footnote{ We are aware that the assumption of equal sterile neutrino masses is contradictory to the assumption of no accidental degeneracy in the sterile mass spectrum we made in section~\ref{sec:probability-2nd}.
+To know more quantitatively the sizes of $W^2$ corrections and their $E$ or $L$ dependences, we have to fix the $W$ matrix elements which have large arbitrariness.
+We defer this technical discussion to appendix~\ref{sec:parameter-choice}, which describes the recipe we took to fix them with a common $m_J^2 = 0.1$ eV$^2$.\footnote{ We are aware that the assumption of equal sterile neutrino masses is contradictory to the assumption of no accidental degeneracy in the sterile mass spectrum we made in section~\ref{sec:probability-2nd}.
 It was done not to complicate term by term evaluation of the perturbative series, and to avoid using degenerate perturbation theory.
-Fortunately, we can remove this assumption to second order in $W$ in which no purely sterile sector energy denominator is involved. } and plot in figure~\ref{fig:W-correction} the order $W^2$ correction terms in $P(\nu_{\mu} \rightarrow \nu_{\alpha})$ in eq.~(\ref{P-beta-alpha-2nd-averaged}) plus the probability leaking term $\mathcal{C}_{\mu \alpha}$, $\alpha = e$ (top panel), $\alpha = \tau$ (middle panel), and $\alpha = \mu$ (bottom panel).
-Under the approximation of ignoring the fourth (and higher-order) corrections, they are identical to $\delta P(\nu_{\mu} \rightarrow \nu_{\alpha}) \equiv P(\nu_{\mu} \rightarrow \nu_{\alpha}) - P(\nu_{\mu} \rightarrow \nu_{\alpha})^{(0)}$.
-In each panel the three cases are examined. $N=1$ case with maximal $\mathcal{C}_{\mu \alpha}$ (solid line), the universal scaling model with $N=3$ (dotted line), and the order $W^2$ correction only (dashed line).
+Fortunately, we can remove this assumption to second order in $W$ in which no purely sterile state mass splitting denominator is involved. } We plot in figure~\ref{fig:W-correction}, $\delta P(\nu_{\mu} \rightarrow \nu_{\alpha}) \equiv P(\nu_{\mu} \rightarrow \nu_{\alpha})^{(2)} + \mathcal{C}_{\mu \alpha}$, that is, the order $W^2$ correction terms in $P(\nu_{\mu} \rightarrow \nu_{\alpha})$, eq.~\eqref{W2_correction_terms}, plus the probability leaking term $\mathcal{C}_{\mu \alpha}$, $\alpha = e$ (top panel), $\alpha = \tau$ (middle panel), and $\alpha = \mu$ (bottom panel).
+In other words, $\delta P(\nu_{\mu} \rightarrow \nu_{\alpha})$ is equal to the total probability minus $P(\nu_{\mu} \rightarrow \nu_{\alpha})^{(0)}$, if the fourth and the higher-order in $W$ correction terms with matter are neglected.
+In each panel the three cases are examined. $N=1$ case with maximal $\mathcal{C}_{\mu \alpha}$ (solid line), the universal scaling model\footnote{ The universal scaling model is defined in appendix~\ref{sec:scaling-model}.
+It prescribes a way of distributing $W_{\alpha 4}$ matrix element in $3+1$ model to the W matrix elements in $3+N$ model in such a way that the size of order $W^2$ correction terms in \eqref{W2_correction_terms} remains unchanged when all the sterile masses are equal. } with $N=3$ (dotted line), and the order $W^2$ correction only (dashed line).
 The last case corresponds to the universal scaling model with $N=\infty$.
 The blue lines are for $E=10$ GeV, and the red for $E=100$ GeV.